saikirangurijal/cloudcentersuite/Content/Compute/Azure Cloud Functions/README.md

+# Azure Cloud Functions
+  ## Introduction
+Azure Cloud Functions helps you develop and deploy serverless applications .
+The Serverless Framework is different than other application frameworks because it manages your code as well as your infrastructure and supports multiple languages (Node.js, Python and more).This can implemented by two ways.

+1.Azure FunctionApp

+2.Azure Web App

 # 1.Azure FunctionApp

    ## Introduction

-	Azure Functions lets you develop serverless applications on Microsoft Azure.
-	Azure Functions is a solution for easily running small pieces of code, or "functions," in the cloud.
+	Azure Functions is a solution for easily running small pieces of code, or "functions," in the cloud and can use our development language of choices such as dotnet, node or Poweshell.
-	You can write just the code you need for the problem at hand, without worrying about a whole application or the infrastructure to run it.

-	Functions can make development even more productive, and you can use your development language of choice, such as C#, Node.js, Java, or Python.

 	Please refer the below link for more details.
 	For your reference : https://docs.microsoft.com/en-us/azure/azure-functions/

    ## How it works

-       1.Once Fuctionapp deployed successfully user can view simple static HTML page.
+       1. Import the service and applicaiton profile using Import service script.
+Refer section ## Importing the service.It creates an application profile Azure_Cloud_Functions.

+       2. Deploy the function app using above profile and click on Access application to view static HTML page.

-	   2.After your successful deployment, you can find the URL by clicking Get function URL in your function present under Function App in AzurePortal(https://portal.azure.com) to access your application.
+	   3.After your successful deployment, you can find the access application link under Task logs to access your application.

 		https://<"Function_Name">.azurewebsites.net/api

 # 2.Azure WebApp

    ## Introduction
-	Azure App Service is a fully managed compute platform that is optimized for hosting websites and web applications.

-	Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
+	Azure Web App Service is an HTTP-based service for hosting web applications and use our development languages like dotnet, ruby and python.

-	You can develop in your favorite language, be it .NET, .NET Core, Java, Ruby, Node.js, PHP, or Python.
-	Applications run and scale with ease on both Windows and Linux-based environments.

 	Please refer the below link for more details.
 	For your reference : https://docs.microsoft.com/en-us/azure/app-service/

    ## How it works

+       1. Import the service and applicaiton profile using Import service script.
+Refer section ## Importing the service.It creates an application profile Azure_Web_App.

-       1.Once application deployed successfully user can access sample flask application(which writes data into the MySQL).
+       2.Deploy the Web app using above profile and click on Access application access sample flask application(which writes data into the MySQL).

-       2.When user writes an item into a table(users), A new stream record is written to reflect that a new item has been added to the table.

-       3.The new stream record triggers an Azure WebApp.

-       4.If the stream record indicates that a new item is added to table then azure web app will add two fields(username, email) to the existing item of the table.
+       3. Data is written to table When user triggers the application with the inputs .

-       5.User can view the details of his entry through sample flask application.
+       4.User can view the details of his entry in search feature through sample flask application.

-	   6.After your successful deployment, you can find the URL by clicking Get Webapp URL under your Wep App in AzurePortal(https://portal.azure.com) to access your application.
+	   5.After your successful deployment, you can find the URL under Task logs to access your webapplication.

 		https://<"Wep_App_Name">.azurewebsites.net/